Teck Hin F.C.

 Teck Hin-KR Football Club (commonly known as Teck Hin FC or Teck Hin-KR) is a Malaysian football club based in Seremban, Negeri Sembilan.
-The club has competed in the Malaysia A3 Community League and got promoted to the Malaysia A2 Amateur League, the third tier of the Malaysian football league system.
+The club currently competes in the Malaysia A2 Amateur League, the third tier of the Malaysian football league system, and reserves compete in the Malaysia A3 Community League.

 History

-Teck Hin FC was formed in 2006 and has participated in the Seremban / Negeri Sembilan local football scene.
-The club played in the Seremban Football A3 Community League during the 2024–25 season, finishing as runners-up l and subsequently appearing in the 2025–26 Malaysia A2 Amateur League.
+The club was originally founded in 2006 as Teck Hin FC and has been a long-time participant in the local football scene across Seremban and Negeri Sembilan.
+The club played in the Seremban Football A3 Community League during the 2024–25 season, finishing as runners-up and promoted to the 2025–26 Malaysia A2 Amateur League.

+The club underwent a rebranding process and merged with another local team, KR FC.
+Following the merger, the club officially registered and competed under the name Teck Hin-KR F.C.
+The organization also established a developmental squad, Teck Hin-KR FC II, to compete in the 2025–26 Negeri Sembilan Premier League.